earthlab/earthlab.github.io/_posts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge: Fork the Earth Lab 14ers Repo
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge: fork the Earth Lab 14ers repo

-* Login to your github account.
+* Login to your GitHub account.
-* Navigate to the `EarthLab/14ers-git/`` repo.
+* Navigate to the `earthLab/14ers-git/`` repo.
 * Use the fork button to create your a fork of the `14ers-git` repo in your account.

 </div>

-<i class="fa fa-star"></i> **Data Tip:** You can change the name of a forked
+<i class="fa fa-star"></i> **Data tip:** You can change the name of a forked
 repo and it will still be connected to the central repo from which it was forked.
 For now, leave it the same.
 {: .notice--success }

-## Check Out Your Data Institute Fork
+## Explore your 14ers-git fork

-Now, check out your new fork.
+Now, navigate to your new fork.
 Its name should be:

  **YOUR-USER-NAME/14ers-git**.

-It can get confusing sometimes moving between a central repo:
+Sometimes, navigating between repositories and keeping track of where you are on the GitHub website can be confusing.
+In this case note the URL.
+The Earth Lab central repo contains the `earthlab` account name:

 * `https://github.com/earthlab/14ers-git`

-and your forked repo:
+and your forked repo contains your account name:

 * `https://github.com/YOUR-USER-NAME/14ers-git`

 A good way to figure out which repo you are viewing is to look at the

 1. The name of the repo: does it contain your username?
 Or your colleagues?
-Or EarthLab's?
+Or Earth Lab's?
 2. Look at the path or URL to the repo and ask the same questions.

-## Your Fork vs. the Central Repo
+## Your fork vs. the central repo

-When you initially create a fork, it is *an exact copy*, or completely in sync with, the Earth Lab central repo.
+When you create a fork, it is *an exact copy*, or completely in sync with, the parent repo.
 You could confirm this by comparing your fork to the Earth Lab central repository using the **pull request** option.
 We will learn about pull requests in the next lesson

-The fork will remain in sync with the Earth Lab central repo until:
+The fork will remain in sync with the central repo until:

-1. You begin to make changes to your forked copy of the repo.
+1. You modify your forked copy of the repo.
-2. The central repository is changed or updated by a collaborator.
+2. The central repository is modified.

-If you make changes to your forked repo, the changes will not be added to the Earth Lab central repo until you sync your fork with the Earth Lab central repo.
+If you modify your forked repo, the changes will not be reflected in the central repo until you merge your fork with the central repo.

-## Summary Workflow -- Fork a GitHub Repository
+## Summary workflow -- fork a GitHub repository

 On the github.com website:

 * Navigate to desired repo that you want to fork.
-* Click Fork button.
+* Click **Fork** button.

 <div class="notice--info" markdown="1">